Santa Coloma de Cervelló

 Santa Coloma de Cervelló (/ca/) is a municipality situated in the comarca of Baix Llobregat, at the province of Barcelona, Catalonia, Spain.
-The town has 7081 people.
+As of 2025, the town has a population of 8,273.

 There are three urbanized zones in this town; the town centre, Colònia Güell area (which is around a former industrial colony) and residential districts.
 The Church of Colònia Güell, from the renowned architect Antoni Gaudí, is located here.